microcks/microcks.io/content/documentation/tutorials/first-graphql-mock.md

 ## 4. Using query variables in GraphQL query

 Let's make things a bit more elaborated by adding query arguments.
 Now assume we want to provide a simple searching method to retrieve all pets in store using simple filter.
 We'll end up adding a new `searchPets()` method in your API.
-Of course, we'll have to define a `name` input argument so that users will specify `name=zoe` to get all the pets having `zoe` in name.
+Of course, we'll have to define a `name` input argument so that users will specify `name=zoe` to get all the pets having `zoe` in the name.

 So we'll add a new query in our GraphQL schema like below: